ekuester/GTK-Periodic-Table-Molecular-Formula/README.md

 Annotation:<br/>
 For homology I changed the name of the halogens to end with -inum to match more the official names of IUPAC.

+Acknowledgements:
+Special thanks go to the people in the developer community at StackOverflow.
+Without their help and answered questions at <https://stackoverflow.com/> this work would not be possible.

 Disclaimer: Use the program for what purpose you like, but hold in mind, that I will not be responsible for any harm it will cause to your hard- or software.
 It was your decision to use this piece of software.